jest-community/awesome-jest/README.md

 - [jest-slow-test-reporter](https://github.com/jodonnell/jest-slow-test-reporter) Prints the slowest tests in your codebase.
 - [jest-simple-dot-reporter](https://github.com/jodonnell/jest-simple-dot-reporter) A simple dot reporter.
 - [jest-html-reporters](https://github.com/Hazyzh/jest-html-reporters) A Jest test results processor for generating a summary in HTML.
+- [jest-allure](https://github.com/Hazyzh/jest-html-reporters) Add more power to your tests using Jest-Allure with very concise representation of what has been tested in a neat web report form.

 ### Results Processors